Skip to main contentSkip to navigation

 5400 SATA Controller

-Micron proprietary SATA 6Gbps controller.
+Proven enterprise SATA 6Gbps controller architecture.
 176-layer 3D TLC NAND.
 PLP capacitors for write cache flush.
 SMART attribute 202 (Percent Lifetime Used) triggers firmware-level write protect or lockout at end of life.
 PC-3000 SSD technology mode bypasses the firmware to access NAND directly.
 Both the 5400 and the consumer Crucial MX500 use Micron-manufactured TLC NAND, but different generations and different controllers.

 7450 NVMe Controller